-- A clear definition of the service providers' human rights to water and sanitation; - Explicit integration of human rights standards, including a.
-Water quality standards and targets that protect hu Service level targets to be met, including affordabil - Performance targets that include delivering services to plans to address inequalities in access between differer - iv.
-Incentives to deliver services to disadvantaged areas or - Clarity about how tariffs or other charges are set.
-Clarity alternative methods of payment, and protection for low- - Disconnections permissible only after full review of reasinability to pay; - vii.
-Relevant information about the service must be availabl commercial confidentiality; - viii.
-Meaningful participation of those for whom the services the human rights to water and sanitation; - ix.
-Clause obliging service providers to ensure training in th regulatory bodies to fulfil their regulatory roles; - x.
-Clarity about how profits for shareholders can be limited - xi.
-Clear monitoring and oversight mechanisms that scrutir
+Yes In progress No i.
+A clear definition of the service providers' human rights responsibilities with respect to realising the human rights to water and sanitation; ii.
+Explicit integration of human rights standards, including: a.
+Water quality standards and targets that protect human health; b.
+Service level targets to be met, including affordability, accessibility, safety, acceptability, and sustainability; iii.
+Performance targets that include delivering services to un-served and underserved areas and specify investment plans to address inequalities in access between different areas; iv.
+Incentives to deliver services to disadvantaged areas or households; v.
+Clarity about how tariffs or other charges are set.
+Clarity on pro-poor pricing arrangements, subsidies and alternative methods of payment, and protection for low-income households in times of economic or other crisis; vi.
+Disconnections permissible only after full review of reasons for non-payment, with a ban on disconnections due to inability to pay; vii.
+Relevant information about the service must be available to users, and transparency should not be undermined by commercial confidentiality; viii.
+Meaningful participation of those for whom the services are intended in decisions that will affect their enjoyment of the human rights to water and sanitation; ix.
+Clause obliging service providers to ensure training in the necessary skills and knowledge for municipalities and regulatory bodies to fulfil their regulatory roles; x.
+Clarity about how profits for shareholders can be limited and are regulated; xi.
+Clear monitoring and oversight mechanisms that scrutinise compliance with the established standards.